-Start off your week strong with updates on the latest leadership changes, strategy shifts, and spending reports.
-We’re highlighting four actionable opportunities for you to pursue now, what more could you ask for on a Monday?
+Finish your week strong with updates on the latest leadership changes, strategy shifts, and spending reports.
+We’re highlighting actionable opportunities for you to pursue now, what more could you ask for?

 Retailer JCPenney has been a story of shifts recently with the announcement that CMO Marci Grebstein will step down in February, following other executive shifts prior to this move.
 JCP named a new CEO three months ago and is currently on the hunt for a chief customer officer.